 In the Houston area?
 Embrace the help of a proven truck accident Lawyer.

 You don’t want just anyone representing you, especially if you find yourself in a Houston truck driving accident as you need experience and knowledge in your corner.
-Jerome O. Fjeld has countless years of experience that has led to his clients being awarded millions of dollars in truck accident lawsuits and settlements, leading him to the inclusion of 2 of the most prestigious legal memberships in the industry (Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum).
+Our Houston trucking accident lawyer has countless years of experience that has led to his clients being awarded millions of dollars in truck accident lawsuits and settlements, leading him to the inclusion of 2 of the most prestigious legal memberships in the industry (Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum).

 Feel free to reach out and schedule your free consultation via phone at the number located on this page or send over the details via the secure contact form here on the website.

 Are truck accident lawsuits different than car accident lawsuits?